ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 ## Introduction

-[PyTorch](http://pytorch.org/) is one among the numerous [deep learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows us to optimize mathematical equations using [Gradient Descent](https://medium.com/ai-society/hello-gradient-descent-ef74434bdfa5).
+[PyTorch](http://pytorch.org/) is one among the numerous [Deep Learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows us to build powerful Deep Learning models by harnessing GPU compute.
+PyTorch is extensively used for rapid prototyping in research and small scale projects.
 The objective of this article is to give you a hands on experience with PyTorch & some basic mathematical lingo associated with Deep Learning.
-We also introduce the classic problem of [Handwritten Digit Recognition](http://yann.lecun.com/exdb/mnist/) a.k.a the hello world of Deep Learning.
+We also introduce the classic problem of [Handwritten Digit Recognition](http://yann.lecun.com/exdb/mnist/).

 **Table of Contents**: